Knack (video game): Plot

 A Goblin army led by Gundahar invades Ryder's hometown of Monte Verde to steal relics.
 Vargas, Ryder, and Lucas fashion trackers to find the Goblins' main base.
 Knack forces Gundahar to leave; tracking the goblins, they reach a factory manufacturing weapons.
 Vargas is met by Charlotte, his former lover whom he had presumed dead 20 years ago when she had fallen into a chasm.
 She had been found by Gundahar and nursed back to health; in return, she created arms for him to combat rival goblin factions.
 After Gundahar turned to attacking human settlements, Charlotte stopped production.
 Ashamed, she refuses to leave with Vargas.
 Knack destroys the weapon stores, but Gundahar flees and forces Charlotte to repair the armaments or be cast out.
 Charlotte sends a message to Vargas, begging him to save her.

 In the Barren Wastes, following Ryder's prior discovery, the group enter a temple containing a mural of the door within Trogdo Mine; it depicts the key, which resides beneath Obelisk Mountain, but warns of danger beyond the door.
 Inside Obelisk Mountain, the group are caught by Viktor and Katrina, having bugged Lucas, but Knack blocks them off with a cave-in.
 Lucas reminds them of the warnings and persuades them to destroy the key, but Katrina takes it using a mech, triggering a volcanic eruption.
-Knack defeats Katrina, where she inadvertently falls towards the lava.
+Knack defeats Katrina, where she falls towards the lava.
 Viktor prepares to leave with the key on his airship.
 Ryder sights Katrina lying on some rubble, and stays behind to save her.
 Vargas, Knack, and Lucas board the airship.

 The three presume Ryder dead following an explosion in the mountain.
 Vargas receives Charlotte's message and sets the airship to fly to the factory.
 Viktor traps and ejects them, though Knack saves Vargas and Lucas.
 They reunite with Charlotte and leave in her aircraft.
 Viktor succeeds in opening the door in Trogdo Mine, revealing an ancient chamber containing an orb, which disintegrates him.
 Immediately, the area and Guardians emerge from out of the ground.
 Charlotte's ship is damaged, forcing the group to land, and Knack leaves to confront the orb.
 It attaches itself to a Guardian, which Knack battles, destroying the orb.
 The source eradicated, the expanse of stonework recedes underground.